nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 # 1.4 - Viewing Performance Metrics in FlashArray

-## **Examinging Performance Metrics in the FlashArray Web Interface Dashboard**
+## **Examining Performance Metrics in the FlashArray Web Interface Dashboard**

 Now that we have a workload running let's examine some key performance metrics displayed on the FlashArray Array Performance Dashboard.

-- Back in the FlashArray web interface, the **Array Performance** panel shows the current **Latency**, **IOPS**, and **Bandwidth** metrics for the array.
+- [ ] Open the FlashArray web interface again.
+On main dashboard, the **Array Performance** panel shows the current **Latency**, **IOPS**, and **Bandwidth** metrics for the array.

-- **Examine** each of the performance metrics in the Array Performance Panel.
+- [ ] **Examine** each of the performance metrics in the Array Performance Panel.
+The metrics reported on the chart show the latests values sampled.
+To see values from pervious points in time,

-    - The metrics reported on the chart show the latests values sampled.
-To see values from pervious points in time, hover your mouse over the charts and the valus in the fields on the upper right of each chart will be updated with the values at that time interval.
+    - [ ] **Hover** your mouse over the charts and the values in the fields on the upper right of each chart will be updated with the values at that time interval.

         <img src=../graphics/m1/1.2.3-perf.png>